 Volcanic activity.
 Although low, large particles can dampen the colors of sunset, tiny particles emitted from volcanic activity and sent high in the stratosphere can create vivid sunrises and sunsets.
 Don’t leave right after the sun sinks below the horizon.
 The show isn’t over!
 Volcanic twilights, known as “afterglows,” become even more brilliant.

-Where to enjoy sunset
+Where to enjoy sunset on Oahu

-How to Make the most of sunset?
+How to Make the most of Hawaii’s Sunsets?

 Get my top ten list of spots in Oahu complete with photos + directions, so you know exactly what to expect.
 You’ll also receive ongoing adventures, beautiful images and happy updates.
 Escape to the islands once a month and learn exactly how to enjoy Hawaii like someone who raises their family here!